tobyhodges/symmetrical-octo-memory/README.md

-1. **Make sure GitHub Pages is activated:** navigate to _Settings_, select _Pages_ from the left sidebar, and make sure that `gh-pages` is selected as the branch to build from.
-   If no `gh-pages` branch is available, check _Actions_ to see if the first website build workflows are still running.
+1. **Make sure GitHub Pages is activated:** navigate to _Settings_, select _Pages_ from the left sidebar, and make sure that `gh-pages` is selected as the branch to build from.ß If no `gh-pages` branch is available, check _Actions_ to see if the first website build workflows are still running.
    The branch should become available when those have completed.